What is an apprenticeship?

 On 1st October 2010 the national minimum wage for apprenticeships was introduced.This applies to all apprentices aged under 19, and apprentices who are aged 19 or over in the first year of their apprenticeship.
 Currently the apprentice minimum wage is £3.70 an hour.
 This applies to the time spent at work and training as part of the apprenticeship.

 The training of apprentices is 100% covered for 16-18 year olds for any employer who has less than 50 staff.
 If an employer takes on an apprentice aged 19+ then they must make a contribution to the training and any employers who have over 50 staff must pay a contribution towards the apprenticeship training for any apprentice they employ regardless of their age.
-If an employer has an annual payroll of over £3 million then
+If an employer has an annual salary pay bill of over £3 million then they will be paying into their levy pot.
+If this is the case the levy pot can be used to fund any apprentices they employ and once this is exhausted they will revert to the co-funded model with the government funding the majority of it and the employer making a contribution.

 What funding is available?